-2. Be Mindful of Channels
+Be Mindful of Channels for Donor Attrition

 When it comes to donor follow up, context matters.
 As you are coming up with ideas for how to thank new donors, consider how those people became donors in the first place.
 Did they donate to a peer-to-peer fundraiser?
 Did they respond to a direct mail appeal?
 Did they respond to an appeal about one program in particular?
 Etc. etc.

 In this context, it will most often be the case that your organization is receiving the contribution because of the person doing the asking (and not because of the independent appeal of your mission).
 In this situation, a softer follow up plan that references the personal connection to the fundraiser is probably better than a more direct approach.

 Become Systematic about Retention

 In order to make sure you aren’t letting donors slip through the cracks, you need to do more than resolve to follow up with them.
 You need to create a plan and get buy in from the people that will execute that plan.

 You may, for example, want to spend more time crafting a thank you strategy for your “major donors” as they’ve committed more resources to your organization.
 Also, don’t forget to create separate categories for your recurring donors and your fundraisers; you’ll want to make sure that you create tailored communications for each of these two types of supporter.

-4. Start with a Stickier Ask
+Start with a Stickier Ask

 One way to look at the donor attrition problem is to ask: how can I keep more of my one-time donors?
 Another way to approach the challenge, however, is to ask: how can I convert more of my first time givers into monthly donors right off the bat?

 On the other side of the equation, however, the 2011 AFP study showed that the retention rate for new one-time givers was an anemic 27%.
 Clearly, the more donors you can acquire right into a monthly giving program, the better you’ll be at combatting donor attrition.

 With the 2013 Millennial Impact Report showing that 52% of Millennnials are open to the idea of monthly giving, direct acquisition of younger donors into a monthly giving program may be a particularly attractive strategy for nonprofits to explore.

 Weave in the Story of Your Impact

 You also need to be continuously telling the story of your organization’s impact.
 This allows you to show the donor how his or her gift is making a difference.
 And it also allows the donor to learn more about the true heart of your organization—your programs.

 As you think about telling the story of your impact to donors, keep in mind that taking a multi-pronged approach will probably be most effective.
 Here are some of the different ways you can communicate impact to donors:

 Charity: water does this brilliantly.
 They send a report back to each donor showing them exactly which water project their funds went to.
 Obviously this introduces accounting and operational challenges, but if you can pull it off there’s nothing better.

 Sending a regular newsletter that prominently highlights stories of how your organization is putting money to use will help donors connect the dots between their giving and programmatic progress.

 Every so often it’s nice to show your donors the macroscopic view of what’s going on at your nonprofit.
 Sending out a detailed report that dives into the numbers and the larger context of the problem you’re addressing can help focus donors’ view on how you’re moving the needle forward at a broader level.

 We recently pointed out how some nonprofits are using video to communicate their impact; video is a great way to really show the difference you are making on the ground.

 The more that you can reinforce the sense of progress, the more that donors will connect their act of giving to what they ultimately care about- progress towards your mission.

 Create Feedback Loops

 It’s easy to stagnate if you fail to solicit feedback on your current performance.
 That’s why it’s a good idea to periodically reach out to pools of donors (both ones that you’ve retained over time and one’s that you’ve lost) to ask how you’re doing.